 1. SET UP A WEEKLY SCHEDULE IN ADVANCE FOR HOMESCHOOLING (The “T0-do List”):

 Plan your entire week on the Saturday or Sunday of the week before.
 You may be following a school curriculum or a self-paced program.
 Identify and number your child’s learning milestones from them and put them in a planner.
 Segregate it into a “to-do” list, “prioritize” list, and note it all down.
 If you want to get the tasks completed you have to pen them down and things will work out like magic!
 I have a ready-made “WEEKLY SCHEDULE” template for you, if you want it, simply download this and print it out.

 2. DO IT TOGETHER (The “Interest List”):

 Involve your kids in making the schedule.
 Sit down with them and ask them what they would like to do in the week ahead.
 Understand their interests and note them down.
 Now match them to the learning goals.
 That way they will feel responsible and the schedule can be followed with much ease.

 3. LEVEL OF FOCUS ( The “Focus List”):

-Now that you have your “to-do” , “prioritise” list and “child’s interests” in place, you need to arrange them according to the focus it needs.
+Now that you have your “to-do”, “prioritize” list, and “child’s interests” in place, you need to arrange them according to the focus it needs.
 It is crucial to plan each day in the week, according to the level of focus and energy it needs.
 Understand which time works for your child.
-It can be reading or math early in the day and projects or activities post lunch that can be suitable for your child.
-Set up the time table accordingly.
-If your child is really engaged and self-driven on certain topics, schedule these topics during times where you can take a mental break or focus on your own work.
+It can be reading or math early in the day and projects or activities post-launch that can be suitable for your child.
+Set up the timetable accordingly.
+If your child is engaged and self-driven on certain topics, schedule these topics during times where you can take a mental break or focus on your work.